Windows 8, Windows 8.1 and Outlook compatibility

-The following versions of Outlook are officially supported on Windows 8 (32-bit and 64-bit):
+The following versions of Outlook are officially supported on Windows 8 and Windows 8.1 (32-bit and 64-bit):

 After installing Outlook, don't start it immediately but use Windows Update first to install the latest Service Pack and updates.